Skip to content

 - Target 95% documentation coverage by end of month

-• ON_TRACK: Campaign progressing as planned, meeting velocity targets
+• ON_TRACK: Progressing as planned, meeting expected targets

 • AT_RISK: Potential issues identified (blocked items, slower velocity, dependencies)

-• OFF_TRACK: Campaign behind schedule, requires intervention or re-planning
+• OFF_TRACK: Behind schedule, requires intervention or re-planning

-• COMPLETE: All campaign objectives met, no further work needed
+• COMPLETE: Objectives met, no further work needed

 Exposes outputs: status-update-id, project-id, status.